 The American people have spoken.

 In a choice between a party of political correctness and identity politics and a party that strays so far from these values, America sided with the latter.
-But 75 million people did not propel President-elect Donald Trump to the most powerful position in the free world because they all believed he deserves it — they did so because they believe Democrats do not.
+But 75 million people did not propel President-elect Donald Trump to the most powerful position in the free world because they all believe he deserves it — they did so because they believe Democrats do not.

-The worst part is, they were right.
+The worst part is, they are right.

 Democrats have never seemed to grasp the flaws with their identity-based approach to politics — that is, their advocacy for social policies and reforms that often impact “shared group identities based on linked oppressions,” as Tressie McMillan Cottom, a columnist for The New York Times, put it.
 However true Democrats’ intentions may have been, prioritizing group identity and emphasizing race, gender, and sexual orientation alienated many voters.
 “The Democratic Party’s obsession with ‘woke’ culture,” Alex Gabriel argued in a recent opinion article in The Hill, “alienated moderates, especially in battleground states, and pushed voters into the arms of a party that promises cultural conservatism as a bulwark against a changing society.”

 The focus on identity and social progressivism also created a perception of elitism, with Democrats becoming viewed as urban, educated, and affluent elites out of touch with the general public and more concerned with social issues and diversity than with the economic concerns of most Americans.
-David Brooks, a columnist for The New York Times, articulated this point clearly, explaining that Democrats have recently become closely linked with “educated-class progressivism,” (for example, the pro-Palistine protests and encampments at college campuses last spring) rather than the “working-class progressivism” that former President Barack Obama championed and Brooks himself finds more “attractive.”
+David Brooks, a columnist for The New York Times, articulated this point clearly, explaining that Democrats have recently become closely linked with “educated-class progressivism,” (for example, the pro-Palestine protests and encampments on college campuses last spring) rather than the “working-class progressivism” that former President Barack Obama championed and Brooks himself finds more “attractive.”
 Brooks went on to argue that contemporary progressives are elite and privileged, a blatant contradiction to “their identity as an enemy of privilege.”

-Especially for working-class voters who feel economically marginalized, identity politics makes it seem as if Democrats prioritize the concerns of cultural progressives, urban professionals, and minority groups over the struggles of many who feel left behind in a time of rapid societal, economic, and political change.
+Especially for working-class voters who feel economically marginalized, identity politics makes it seem as if Democrats prioritize the concerns of cultural progressives, urban professionals, and minority groups over the struggles of those who feel left behind in a time of rapid societal, economic, and political change.
 In fact, Senator Bernie Sanders, a progressive independent, said after the election that Democrats lost because they “abandoned working class people.”
 Sanders makes a compelling case — instead of addressing high inflation and cost of living or curbing the increases in crime and homelessness, it can often seem to the working class as if Democrats are most focused on pushing progressive social reforms and telling people what they should and shouldn’t say.

 Of course, it isn’t as if these social issues are not worth fighting for.
 And importantly, it isn’t as if every person who voted for Trump rejects these issues.
 However, putting so much emphasis on identity politics is a tradeoff.
 As Jeffrey Sonnenfeld, a Yale School of Management professor, reflected after the election, “the focus on cultural issues has diverted the Democrats from addressing the specifics of the economic message voters wanted.”
 Every minute Vice President Kamala Harris spent campaigning for LGBTQ+ rights, for example, is a minute she could have spent elaborating on her economic policies, which were often criticized as unclear.
 And so, the question coming into this election was if this tradeoff was worth it — do Americans care about social issues as much as Democrats thought they did?